Chris Kirkland: Sheffield Wednesday

 In May 2012, Kirkland signed a two-year contract with Championship club Sheffield Wednesday; manager Dave Jones said whoever played best out of Kirkland and Stephen Bywater during pre-season would win a first-team place.
 Kirkland made his Wednesday debut in a 4–2 League Cup win over Oldham Athletic on 13 August 2012.
 On 19 October, he was assaulted by a fan who had run onto the pitch during the 1–1 draw against Leeds United.
 Kirkland required several minutes of treatment after the assault, which was captured on television cameras and immediately followed a Leeds goal.
 His attacker, Aaron Cawley, went on to plead guilty to assault and was jailed for 16 weeks.
 Kirkland remained as first-choice goalkeeper throughout most of the 2012–13 and 2013–14 campaigns, but was relegated to second-choice behind Keiren Westwood throughout the majority of the 2014–15 season and left Hillsborough in July 2015 after turning down manager Stuart Gray's offer of a new contract.

 Later career

 On 12 August 2015, Kirkland joined Championship club Preston North End on a one-year contract.
 He was signed as an understudy to on loan goalkeeper Jordan Pickford, and remained on the bench after Pickford was recalled, as Sam Johnstone and Anders Lindegaard also joined the club on loan.
 Kirkland was released by manager Simon Grayson when his contract at Deepdale expired at the end of the 2015–16 season.

 Kirkland joined League One club Bury on a one-year contract in June 2016.
-However, he left Gigg Lane for personal reasons before the 2016–17 season began in August.
+He left Gigg Lane for personal reasons before the 2016–17 season began in August.
 He later revealed that he had been fighting a four-year battle with depression.